robert parker wine spectator james suckling jancis robinson vinous rene gabriel

 The movers and shakers in the wine rating business

 We also give an explanation of the different scales they are using to rate wines.
-Most wines on our website will also show BOW points, which is our own score on a scale from 1-10
+Most wines on our website will also show BOW points, which is the score of our own tasting panel on a scale from 1-10.

 1. The Wine Advocate (Robert Parker)